-Nestled along Tchoupitoulas Street in Uptown New Orleans is Luvi - a light and refreshing Japanese + Chinese fusion restaurant.
-Its menu is packed with a handcrafted selection of raw bites, Shanghai comfort foods and Asian-inspired cocktails.
-With housemade sauces, fresh ingredients and carefully prepared creations, Luvi pushes boundaries and sets new standards for fusion cuisine.
+Nestled along Tchoupitoulas Street in Uptown New Orleans is Luvi - a light and refreshing Japanese/Chinese fusion restaurant.
+Its menu is packed with a selection of handcrafted raw bites, Shanghai comfort foods and Asian-inspired cocktails.
+With housemade sauces, fresh ingredients, and carefully prepared creations, Luvi pushes boundaries and sets new standards for fusion cuisine.

-Drunken Noodles, Dirty Noodles, Rad Da Noodles, Pad Thai and more - the carb overload is well worth it at Sukho Thai.
-In addition to their expansive noodle selection, this authentic Thai eatery offers a range of wok dishes, curries, vegan options and gluten-free choices.
+Drunken Noodles, Dirty Noodles, Rad Da Noodles, Pad Thai, and more - the carb overload is well worth it at Sukho Thai.
+In addition to their expansive noodle selection, this authentic Thai eatery offers a range of wok dishes, curries, vegan options, and gluten-free choices.
 With locations in Uptown New Orleans and the Marigny, paying a visit to Sukho Thai is as convenient as it is delicious.

 Experience the flavors of Hong Kong in New Orleans’ Lakeview at Ming’s.
-This casual Cantonese eatery’s menu includes American Chinese favorites like fried rice, lo mein and egg foo young.
+This casual Cantonese eatery’s menu includes American Chinese favorites like fried rice, lo mein, and egg foo young.
 Or opt for Chef Ming Joe’s creations that combine the flavors of his hometown with a pinch of New Orleanian flare like Crawfish Velvet - a stir-fried crawfish dish with pork and black beans in a savory egg-white sauce.

 For over three decades, Pho Tau Bay has remained a go-to place for Vietnamese food in New Orleans - and with good reason.
 Their traditional Vietnamese menu features an extensive selection of authentic dishes, drinks and sweets.
-Begin your meal with their signature, freshly prepared spring rolls made with shrimp, pork, vermicelli and fresh herbs.
+Begin your meal with their signature, freshly prepared spring rolls made with shrimp, pork, vermicelli, and fresh herbs.
 Pair it with their selection of banh mi or pho for a complete meal.